From the voices of our incarcerated friends: Trust creates an environment for healing.

 COVENANT

 This is a biblical idea.
 It’s a brilliant foundation for relationships of trust over time.
 It’s not a legal contract, but a two-way commitment.
-We can call each other back to it over and over as we inevitably drift.
+We can call each other back to it over and over as we inevitably drift, trusting that God will hold it with us.

 That’s why we created The One Parish One Prisoner Covenant.
-It was part of the orientation, but now’s a good time to click and review, prayerfully.
+It was part of the orientation, but now’s a good time to click and review it prayerfully.

 Part of that Covenant is what holds us to the consistency idea above:

 I commit to faithfulness and consistency—to stay connected with you, especially in letters.
-Even if I feel my efforts incomplete or imperfect.
-I commit to stay in relationship.
+Even if I feel my efforts are incomplete or imperfect, I commit to stay in relationship.

 I commit to not disappear or fall off—due to being busy—without a clearly and kindly expressed reason why.
 We want you to know your value through a community who won’t drop you.
 I welcome you to call me out and ask me how I’m doing if I’m slacking.
 And I commit to do the same if I don’t hear from you.

-A covenant can hold us with our expectations and hopes.
-A foundation for why we want to keep trusting.
+A covenant can hold us to our expectations and hopes; it’s a foundation for why we want to keep trusting.

 CANDOR

-Others would say “authenticity.”
+Others might call it “authenticity.”
 “Being real.”
 “Straight up.”

 Be you.
 Be funny.
 Be crass.
 Be sweet.
 Whatever you are, relax into being you.
 Share from your life.
-What you’re frustrated about (“I spent two hours on hold with customer service and I wanna scream.”)
+What you’re frustrated about (“I spent two hours on hold with customer service and I wanna scream”).
 What you are afraid of (“I am afraid I’ll not be good at this.”
-Or, “I’m afraid my grandma’s gonna die during this lockdown and I can’t get out to see her).
+Or, “I’m afraid my grandma’s gonna die before I can make it out to see her).

 As Jesús S. said earlier, we all peddle in shades of dishonesty.
-But when you know someone is trying their best to not hide, it feels refreshing.
+But when you know someone is trying their best not to hide, it’s refreshing.
 When they share what’s really going on, just putting it out there, you want to do the same.

-Show up to the table.
-Admitting what’s going on for you moves the relationship forward.
-It’s better than pulling away.
-Better than avoiding, which is passive communication.
-Candor.
-It’s something.
-Watch what happens.
+Just admitting what’s going on for you moves the relationship forward.
+It’s better than pulling away, better than avoiding, which is passive communication.

 CONFIDENTIALITY